Not unless your Perl script uses these environment variables.

 .
 The driver_name

-specifies the driver that will be used to make the connection.
+specifies the driver that makes the connection.
 (Case is significant.)

 As a convenience, if the $data_source

-parameter is undefined or empty, the DBI module will substitute the value of the environment variable DBI_DSN.
-If just the driver_name
+parameter is undefined or empty, the DBI module uses the DBI_DSN

 prefix is dbi::